Nelson-Jnrnd/nelson-jnrnd.github.io/_posts/2023-02-25-Alpine-in-2024-A-Fresh-but-Rough-Start.md

     <img src="{{ site.img_path }}/preseason_2023/day_3_c3.png" class="responsive-img-large">
 </div>

-Still what I think we can take out is that Alpine seems to have higher degradation compared to other teams, especially compared to their overall performance on those stints.
+Still what I think we can take out is that Alpine's test were more focused on exploration than optimization as they probably tested many setup configurations.
+Performance wise, the pace between teams is too close to tell as the midfield will be tight for sure, but it looks like Alpine will be fighting at the back of it instead of at the front as they used to.
+They also seem to have higher degradation compared to other teams, especially compared to their overall performance on those stints.

 ## First impressions after the tests